RBI Grade B Books & Mock Tests

 How often has it happened to you that you were fully prepared course wise, but you lost marks because you couldn’t finish in time?

-It will help you in boosting your performance scores by allowing you to work under a certain time deadline and create almost the same experience of the actual exam.
+It will help you in boosting your performance scores by allowing you to work under a certain time deadline and create almost the same experience as the actual RBI Grade B exam.

-The mock test is designed keeping in mind the exam pattern of the RBI Grade B exam and thus it matches the level of questions asked.
+The RBI Grade B free mock test is designed keeping in mind the exam pattern of the RBI Grade B exam and thus it matches the level of questions asked in the exam.

 You are also provided with a score and correct answer for each question once you attempt the mock test.